kwesiamoh/gas-turbine-digital-twin/README.md

 The 2014-2015 holdout contains a material NOx concept shift: its annual mean is about 60 mg/m3 versus 68-70 mg/m3 in 2011-2013.
 The available sensor features do not fully explain this change.
-Treat poor held-out NOx R2 or coverage as a drift alarm, not as a reason to tune against the test labels.
+Poor held-out NOx R2 or coverage should trigger a drift review while the test labels remain reserved for evaluation.
 Production use requires periodic labeled recalibration or an additional operating-regime/configuration signal.